aayrapet/ml_parametric/readme.md

 ## Modules

-- **base**: Contains the Gradient Descent optimizer, which includes classic Gradient Descent for Generalized Linear Models.
+- **base**: Contains the `GradientDescent` optimizer, which includes classic Gradient Descent for Generalized Linear Models.
 It also has extensions such as stochastic gradient descent and Newton-Raphson.
 Additionally, this module stores `BaseEstimator`, which serves as the base estimator for GLM, such as Linear Regression and Logistic Regression.

 - **linear**: Stores the `LinearRegression` model.